greco-project/pvcompare/docs/pv_validation.rst

 The weather data used for simulation is the Copernicus ERA5 reanalysis weather data.
 It provides hourly data for atmospheric, land-surface and sea-state parameters with a latitude-longitude grid of 0.25 x 0.25 degrees resolution.
-For more information of the data set see `ERA5 <https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview>`_.
+For more information about the data set see `ERA5 <https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview>`_.

 The calculation of diffuse horizontal irradiance (DHI), direct normal irradiance (DNI) and global horizontal irradiance (GHI) is based on the ERA5 parameter